Sebastian Czaja: Controversy

 In November 2017, it was reported that Czaja and his FDP colleague Thomas Seerig had been receiving a publicly-funded €1,000 monthly allowance for an office that had not yet been constructed.
 Czaja stated that his original statement on the issue had been unclear, and that the allowance had not yet been paid.

 In April 2019, Czaja described Engelbert Lütke Daldrup, manager of the Berlin Brandenburg Airport and former Berlin state secretary, as "a notorious liar from whom taxpayers cannot expect any truth".
 Lütke Daldrup subsequently filed a legal complaint against Czaja for defamation, which ended with a settlement in which Czaja agreed not to refer to Daldrup in such a manner in the future.

-In February 2020, Czaja wrote an article for the Berliner Zeitung in which he wrote that Björn Höcke, Thuringian branch leader of the Alternative for Germany, was "the kind of politician which a court classifies as a fascist on the basis of verifiable fact".
+In February 2020, Czaja wrote an article for the Berliner Zeitung in which he wrote that Björn Höcke, Thuringian branch leader of the Alternative for Germany, was "the kind of politician whom a court classifies as a fascist on the basis of verifiable fact".
 In March, the Hamburg Regional Court issued an interim injunction prohibiting him from repeating the claim, stating that Czaja's wording could be construed by readers to mean that a court had definitively declared Höcke a fascist.
 The court in question had ruled that the description of Höcke as a fascist "lies on verifiable fact".